Migration guide for wide gamut CupertinoDynamicColor

 Opacity

-.
-Since Flutter 3.27, alpha is stored as a floating-point value.
-Using .a
+Since Flutter 3.27, the alpha channel has been stored as a floating-point value.

 Migrate opacity